lovehhf/edx-documentation/en_us/install_operations/source/cypress.rst

 Installing the Cypress Release
 ******************************

-You can install the Open edX Cypress release using :ref:`Devstack <Install DevStack>` or :ref:`Fullstack <Install Open edX Fullstack>`.
+You can install the Open edX Cypress release using :ref:`Devstack <Install DevStack>` or
+:ref:`Fullstack <Install Open edX Fullstack>`.

-Review the prerequisites and instructions for each option, then choose the option that best meets your needs.
-Ensure you install the required software to run the edX Platform.
+Review the prerequisites and instructions for each option, and then choose the option that best meets your needs.
+Ensure that you install the required software to run the edX Platform.

 If you are upgrading from the Birch release, see `Upgrading from Birch to Cypress`_.

-For new installations, follow the steps below.
+For new installations, follow these steps.

 #. `Download the Vagrant Box`_ or `Download the BitTorrent File`_.